-- Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment - > Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- > Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access - > Where personal information needs to be taken off site, staff must sign it in and out from the Office - > Passwords are used to access Academy computers, laptops and other electronic devices.
+Staff and pupils are reminded that they should not reuse passwords from other sites - > Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - > Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for Academy-owned equipment. - > Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)

-14. Disposal of records
+16. Disposal of records

 Personal data that is no longer needed will be disposed of securely.
 Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.
+The period that data needs to be kept for can be found in our Retention Destruction Policy Schedule (which can be find on the Trust's SharePoint site).

 For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
-We may also use a third party to safely dispose of records on the school's behalf.
+We may also use a third party to safely dispose of records on the Academy's behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.

-15. Personal data breaches
+17. Personal data breaches

-The school will make all reasonable endeavours to ensure that there are no personal data breaches.
+The Academy will make all reasonable endeavours to ensure that there are no personal data breaches.